 Stunning image taken by the CIVA imaging instrument on Rosetta's Philae lander just 4 minutes before closest approach at a distance of some 1000 km from Mars.

-The first true-colour image generated using the OSIRIS orange (red), green and blue colour filers.
-The image was acquired on 24 February at 19:28 CET from a distance of about 240 000 km; image resolution is about 5 km/pixel.
-Higher resolution images of Mars will be made available later.
+The first true-colour image generated using the OSIRIS orange (red), green and blue colour filters.
+The image was acquired on 24 February 2007 at 19:28 CET from a distance of about 240 000 km; image resolution is about 5 km/pixel.

 Asteroid Steins seen from a distance of 800 km, taken by the OSIRIS imaging system from two different perspectives.
 The effective diameter of the asteroid is 5 km, approximately as predicted.
 At the top of the asteroid (as shown in this image), a large crater, approximately 1.5-km in size, can be seen.
 Scientists were amazed that the asteroid survived the impact that was responsible for the crater.